-- 1. Wyoming 4-H utilizes the National 4-H recognition model to determine awards and varying areas of recognition. - 2.
+- 1. Wyoming 4-H utilizes the National 4-H Recognition Model in determination of awards and varying areas of recognition. - 2.
 Wyoming 4-H provides an annual youth recognition called the Member Achievement Program. - a.
-Levels of engagement are Member (0 points), Silver (1 point) and Gold (3 points). - b.
-Points are evaluated and recorded at the county level under direction of the UW 4-H educator. - c.
-The highest achievement opportunity is induction into the Wyoming 4-H Honors Club upon accumulating 19 points.
+Member, Silver and Gold levels of engagement. - b.
+The highest achievement opportunity is induction into the Wyoming 4-H Honors Club upon accumulating 19 points - i.
+Membership (0 points), Silver (1 point), Gold (3 points). - ii.
+Points are evaluated and recorded at the county level under direction of the UW 4-H Educator.